eclipse-platform/.github/CONTRIBUTING.md

 ## Contact

-Contact the project developers via the project's ["dev" mailing list](https://dev.eclipse.org/mailman/listinfo/platform-dev).
+- For official announcements, use the project's ["dev" mailing list](https://dev.eclipse.org/mailman/listinfo/platform-dev).
+- To ask for help, either use the current issue/PR or start a **GitHub Discussion**